brimdata/brimcap/docs/Custom-Brimcap-Config.md

 and [JA3](https://github.com/salesforce/ja3).
 These would typically be installed via [Zeek Package Manager](https://docs.zeek.org/projects/package-manager/en/stable/quickstart.html).

-2. Other changes are made to the default configuration of the Brimcap-bundled Zeek, such as enabling
-[Community ID Flow Hashing](https://docs.zeek.org/en/master/customizations.html#community-id).
+2. The Brimcap-bundled Zeek includes other changes to the default Zeek configuration, such as enabling [Community ID Flow Hashing](https://docs.zeek.org/en/master/customizations.html#community-id).
 See the [build-zeek release automation](https://github.com/brimdata/build-zeek/blob/main/.github/workflows/release.yml) for details on how this and other customizations are handled.